WillPelech/tt09-secD7-array-multiplier/docs/info.md

 ## How to test
 To test the 4x4 multipler feed the multiplier two 4 bit inputs.
 From here the partial products will be calculated and the remaining product should be a binary representation of the decimal product.
-To very you can convert between binary and decimal.
+To verify you can convert final products between binary and decimal and compare expected values.

 ## External hardware